dciancu/unifi-protect-unvr-docker-arm64/README.md

 docker compose -f docker-compose.macos.yml -f docker-compose.override.yml up -d
 ```

+Remote access via the cloud does not work with Docker on macOS, see https://github.com/dciancu/unifi-protect-unvr-docker-arm64/issues/25.
+Use a Debian VM instead (try with [UTM](https://mac.getutm.app/), it is open source).

 ### Network

 > [!IMPORTANT]
 > Protect requires `IPv6` enabled (even if blocked by firewall or not routed) and make sure ports used by Protect are not in use by other services/images (`80`, `443` etc.).

 Real UNVR has 2 network interfaces (`enp0s1` and `enp0s2`), if you mask your real network interface with `enp0s2` (see [Issues with remote access](#issues-with-remote-access)), then you only need to add `enp0s1`.
 For Debian, Ubuntu and other alike you can add a dummy interface with `ip link add enp0s1 type dummy`, and to be persistent across reboots, add to host network config at `/etc/network/interfaces`:
 ```
 auto enp0s1
 iface enp0s1 inet manual